Astros vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has put up 58 hits with eight doubles, two triples, 15 home runs and 25 walks.
-He has driven in 38 runs with seven stolen bases.
+- Ohtani has 62 hits with nine doubles, three triples, 15 home runs, 25 walks and 40 RBI.
+He's also stolen seven bases.

 Ohtani Recent Games